QianyanTech/NBAssembler/README.md

 [AsFermi](https://github.com/hyqneuron/asfermi), an SASS assembler for NVIDIA Fermi GPUs.
 By Hou Yunqing.

+[KeplerAs](https://github.com/xiuxiazhang/KeplerAs), an SASS assembler for NVIDIA Kepler.
+By Xiuxia Zhang.

 [MaxAs](https://github.com/NervanaSystems/maxas), an SASS assembler for NVIDIA Maxwell and Pascal.
 By Scott Gray.

-[KeplerAs](https://github.com/PAA-NCIC/PPoPP2017_artifact), an SASS assembler for NVIDIA Kepler.
-By Xiuxia Zhang.

 [TuringAs](https://github.com/daadaada/turingas), an SASS assembler for NVIDIA Volta and Turing.
 By Da Yan.